-The following items can be used in the library only: reference books, atlases, rare books, and all items in the Thomas Merton Reading Room.
+The following items can be used in the library only: bound and current journals, reference books, atlases, rare books, and all items in the Thomas Merton Reading Room.

 LATE FEES AND LOST ITEMS

 - Three days before a book or media item is due, patrons receive an automated email message reminding them of the due date.